Reanalysis of experimental determinations of polariton-polariton interactions in microcavities

-The presence of a background of excitons, often called the exciton ``reservoir,'' has been shown in numerous experiments (e.g., Refs. \onlinecite{baum} and \onlinecite{myers-pillar,ostroTF,ostrobogo,exdiff}).
+The presence of this background of excitons, or exciton ``reservoir,'' has been shown in numerous experiments (e.g., Refs. \onlinecite{baum} and \onlinecite{myers-pillar,ostroTF,ostrobogo,exdiff}).
 One evidence is the observation of a mean-field energy shift of the polariton line much greater than expected from the polariton density.
-The exciton-polariton interaction strength is stronger than the polariton-polariton interaction strength, proportional to $|\alpha|^2$ instead of $|\alpha|^4$; if the exciton population is comparable to the polariton density, the energy shift of the polariton states due to the presence of excitons will be twice as large as the effect of polaritons on each other.
+The exciton-polariton interaction strength is stronger than the polariton-polariton interaction strength, proportional to $|\alpha|^2$ instead of $|\alpha|^4$; if the exciton population is comparable to the polariton density, the energy shift of the polariton states at zero detuning due to the presence of excitons will be twice as large as the effect of polaritons on each other.